A woman with long blonde hair and blue eyes smiling, wearing a black collared shirt, in front of a wooden background.

 Practical guidance for parents, educators, schools, and communities.

-As a mom of three, a former educator, researcher, and policy advisor, and the founder of The Aspen Institute's This Is Planet Ed, I work to help families, schools, and communities support resilient, informed, hopeful kids in a changing climate.
+I’m a mom of three, an educator, researcher, policy advisor, and the founder of The Aspen Institute's This Is Planet Ed.

 The Latest